 Once accepted into the MSW Program, students may request to transfer in previously completed graduate credit hours.
 Students may not transfer in graduate courses completed after they begin their coursework at the Carver School or courses already used to complete a graduate degree elsewhere.
+The MSW Program evaluates course transfer credits for matches to course content within the program; transfer credit requests are not limited to the last 5 years.
+The MSW Program does not accept transfer credits for courses used in obtaining another degree.

 60 Hour Program.
-Students in the 60-hour program may transfer up to a maximum of 12 hours of master's level courses when compatible with this curriculum.
+Students in the 60-hour program may transfer a maximum of 12 hours of master's level courses when compatible with this curriculum.
 Only courses with grades of "B" or better are considered.
 For consideration of a transfer course, the student must submit the following information to the MSW Program Director, Dr. Dianna Cooper-Bolinskey, at drcooper@campbellsville.edu:

-1. An official graduate transcript showing courses completed

-- The course syllabus for the course you have taken and are seeking transfer credit.
+- 1. An official graduate transcript showing courses completed - 2 The course syllabus for the course taken and seeking transfer credit.
 If the syllabus is not available, submit the catalog description of the course as printed on the university website or university catalog. - 3.
-Provide the following required information in the University Transfer Credit form: Student name, Student ID, Full address, and Phone number.

-30 Hour Program.
+Provide the following required information in the University Transfer Credit form: Student name, Student ID, Full address, and Phone number. - 30 Hour Program.
 Students in the 30-hour program may apply for transfer of a maximum six (6) credit hours of graduate level social work courses toward the CU MSW degree.
-For course transfer consideration, students must submit the following information to the MSW Program Director, Dr. Dianna Cooper-Bolinskey, at drcooper@campbellsville.edu:

-- 1. An official graduate transcript showing courses completed - The course syllabus for the course you have taken previous and are seeking transfer.
+For course transfer consideration, students must submit the following information to the MSW Program Director, Dr. Dianna Cooper-Bolinskey, at drcooper@campbellsville.edu: - 1.
+An official graduate transcript showing courses completed - 2.
+The course syllabus for the course taken and seeking transfer.
 If the syllabus is not available, submit the catalog description of the course as printed on the university website or catalog. - 3.
 Provide the following required information in the University Transfer Credit form: Student name, Student ID, Full address, and Phone number.